MarcusUniversee/bundlegame/README.md

     - `waiting`: An array of percentages
     - `waitinginterval`: Time interval for changes in price during the wait period

 - `refresh`: true/false.
-Whether orders can temporarily disappear and then reappear.
+Whether orders can disappear (get taken) and then reappear as a new order.
   - Requires:
     - `demand` in the order config: Probability (per second) that an order disappears
     - `refresh` in the store config: Time (in seconds) before a disappeared order is refreshed

 - `expire`: true/false.
-Whether unselected orders can disappear permanently and be replaced by new ones
+Whether unselected order(s) can appear after a game round.
+They stop showing (expire) after x amount of rounds.
+If false, this is essentially the same as x = 1.

 - `conditions`:
   - An array of condition objects that define setups